rjnp2/Data-Science/tutorial/2. Sql language/readme.md

 #### Column
 A column is a vertical entity in a table that contains all information associated with a specific field in a table.

+## SQL Data Types
+SQL data type is an attribute that specifies type of data of any object.
+Each column, variable and expression has related data type in SQL.
+You would use these data types while creating your tables.
+You would choose a particular data type for a table column based on your requirement.
+SQL Server offers six categories of data types for your use:

+#### 1.Exact Numeric Data Types: Int

+#### 2.Approximate Numeric Data Types:
+    • Float -1.79E + 308 1.79E + 308
+    • Real -3.40E + 38 3.40E + 38

+#### 3.char Types:
+    • Char Maximum length of 8,000 characters.( Fixed length non-Unicode characters)
+    • Varchar Maximum of 8,000 characters.(Variable-length non-Unicode data).
+    • varchar(max) Maximum length of 231characters, Variable-length non-Unicode data(SQL Server 2005 only).
+    • text Variable-length non-Unicode data with a maximum length of
+    • 2,147,483,647 characters.

 ## SQL Constraints:
 Constraints are the rules enforced on data columns on table.
 These are used to limit the type of data that can go into a table.
 This ensures the accuracy and reliability of the data in the database.
 Constraints could be column level or table level.
 Column level constraints are applied only to one column, whereas table level constraints are applied to the whole table.